william251082/salaries/README.md

 # SALARIES

-An app the accepts a csv file then output dates info for employees salaries
+An app that accepts a csv file then output dates info for employees salaries

 ### Running